 So, now that you know you don’t have to be behind the wheel, when can law enforcement legally arrest you for a DUI without driving?

 An officer could not just stop you walking down the street or even walking from a bar to your vehicle and arrest you for a DUI.
 Instead, they need probable cause.
 For example, you are walking to your vehicle from the bar, but you are stumbling, dropping your keys, and obviously intoxicated.
-You go to unlock your car and an officer stops you, requesting that you do a field sobriety test.
-In this case, the officer could claim they had probable cause to stop you, because you were acting intoxicated and you were getting ready to enter the vehicle – which they would say was your intent to drive under the influence.
+You unlock your car, and an officer stops you, requesting that you do a field sobriety test.
+In this case, the officer could claim they had probable cause to stop you because you were acting intoxicated and getting ready to enter the vehicle – which they would say was your intent to drive under the influence.

-In another example, you are leaving that same bar, but you are walking fine, you have no coordination issues, and you are going to your vehicle.
+In another example, you are leaving that same bar, but you are walking fine, have no coordination issues, and go to your vehicle.
 You unlock the door and get in, but an officer stops you and requests a field sobriety test.
 In this case, the officer had no probable cause to assume you were under the influence, let alone about to drive while under the influence.
 Therefore, it would be difficult for the officer or the state to prove their case.

 Could an Officer Arrest You after You Park and Walk Away from the Vehicle?

 In some cases, yes, an officer could.
 For example, the officer was already following you under the suspicion that you were intoxicated.
-You park your vehicle and you are walking up to your home, but the officer stops you.
+You park your vehicle and walk up to your home, but the officer stops you.
 Because the officer followed you and knew you were driving under the influence, they could arrest you for a DUI, even though you are not in the car.

 Looking at the Circumstances

-You must also realize that, even if you are lawfully arrested for a DUI, that doesn’t mean you are without options.
+Even if you are lawfully arrested for a DUI, you must also realize that that doesn’t mean you are without options.
 Instead, you will need a defense strategy that fights back against being arrested for a DUI, even when you are outside of your car.

 Can You Defend Yourself against a DUI Arrest When You Were Not in the Vehicle?